Blue Sky from American Express Credit Card 2024 Review

 Without a doubt, the best way to redeem your points is travel statement credit.
 The benefit is that you can shop for the cheapest travel deals on your own.
 Then, use the points to wipe out that purchase.

-When your travel plans go awry, the Blue Sky from American Express® Card has you covered.
+When your travel plans go awry, the card has you covered.
 As a member, you’ll enjoy:

 - Car rental loss and damage insurance